It’s hard for a shepherd when the bear pays a call. It isn’t a good time for me to visit, but when I set out I know nothing of all this.

 There are a thousand animals in this temporary sheepfold.
 After last night’s rain the ground is muddy: the netting will need to be moved soon.
-Next to it is a tatty off-white portacabin that must have been borrowed from a building site.
+Next to it is a tatty off-white portacabin that must be on holiday from a building site.

 “He’s looking for a sheep.”

-I pick out Mustaphá and then J who has just joined him.
+I pick out Mustaphá and then Josep who has just joined him.
 They are both bending down.

-“They must have found it,” explains the brother.
+“They must have found it,” explains the man.
 “When the dogs came in with bloody noses they went out to look.”

 “Never mind, there’s another on the rock,” says Mustaphá leading me to a blood-splashed stone and pointing out the evidence being left in situ for the experts.
 Some of the red patches are still damp.

 The sheep itself is a few metres away, lying on its back in a gully.
 Its eyes are half-open, but its neck is a crimson mess of tendons.
 Something greyish, which might be its heart, is visible through the rent in its chest.
 Its abdomen has also been opened up to reveal more sinews and a greenish bulge.
 The rest of the body is intact.

 It looks like a classic case.
 The bear must have clawed the sheep’s neck, and then started eating the most accessible innards.
 I’m surprised at my own reaction or – rather – lack of it: I’ve seen too many pictures on the Internet to be shocked.
 But I hadn’t anticipated the smell: sweet and sickly, acrid and something… disgusting, but what is it?